 The trail was created by the Tel Aviv Municipality together with the Tourism Department.

-One last thing to be aware of – on Rothschild Avenue you need to make sure not to walk on the bicycle path (it’s lined out on the boardwalk).
-Many people ride electric bikes in Tel Aviv and it could be dangerous to walk there.
+One last thing to be aware of – on Rothschild Avenue, make sure not to walk on the bicycle path.
+Many people ride electric bikes in Tel Aviv, and it could be dangerous to walk there.

-Read more about the trail in the official site: Independence Trail.
+Read more about the trail on the official Independence Trail page.

-9 – Participate in one of Tel Aviv’s Free Tours:
+Participate in one of Tel Aviv’s free tours

 If you liked this post or found it useful, please don’t hesitate to like, share or comment (: